Collab-Hub-io/Collab-Hub-Max-Client/README.md

 For **pushed** controls/events, the target should be a username, room name, or the word 'all' (sent to everyone).

 ### Incoming data
-Incoming controls/events will be in the format:
+Incoming controls/events will be in this format (for controls):

     header value(s)

-or
+...or this format (for events):

     header